East Asian Studies (Minor)

-The East Asian and Chinese Studies faculty recognize the need for our students, most of whom come from West Michigan and its vicinity, to be well versed in cultures other than their own.
+The East Asian Studies faculty recognize the need for our students, to be well versed in cultures other than their own.
 Faculty in the programs offer cross-cultural understanding and intercultural communication perspectives, allowing students to become well-rounded and well-grounded in their knowledge of China and East Asia as they find their niche in a demographically and culturally diverse society and an increasingly global economy.

 Why Study East Asian Studies?

 - EAS prepares students for an increasingly diverse world of peoples, cultures, religions, and economies.

 - EAS is a gateway to gaining communicative and intercultural skills in a global economy.

 - EAS provides opportunities for study abroad and cultural enrichment.

 - EAS offers a unique perspective on China and Japan and is a valued complement to any major program.

 - East Asian religions